annonyme/cjsv2/README.md

 </div>
 ```

-### Register a component by the main-controller and include it into the DOM
+### Register a component and include it into the DOM
 ```
 let component = {
     name: "component",